 EMEA Conduct Committee (ECC).
-The EMEA Conduct Committee has oversight responsibility for conduct risk, as well as with assisting senior management in overseeing the integrity of company personnel.
+The EMEA Conduct Committee has oversight responsibility for conduct risk, as well as with assisting senior management in overseeing the integrity of the company personnel.
 Its membership includes senior managers from the revenue-producing divisions and from the independent control and support functions.
 The EMEA Conduct Committee reports to the European Management Committee, GS Group's Firmwide Client and Business Standards Committee, and the GSAMI Board or its committees, as appropriate.

-EMEA Operational Risk and Resilience Committee (EORRC).
+EMEA Compliance and Operational Risk Committee (ECORC).
 The Committee provides oversight of the ongoing development and implementation of operational risk policies, framework and methodologies in the EMEA region, and monitors the effectiveness of operational risk and resilience management.
 The Committee is accountable for business standards and practices, including reputational risk management, client service and conduct risk, within the scope of its mission.
 Membership includes representation from Operational Risk, Credit, Market Risk, Legal, Compliance, Operations, Controllers and Technology, including the Chief Risk Officer for GSAMI.
-The EORRC reports to the EMEA Risk Committee.
-Items discussed at EORRC that are relevant to GSAMI are reported to the GSAMI Board or its committees, as appropriate.
+The ECORC reports to the EMEA Risk Committee and to the Firmwide Compliance and Operational Risk Committee.
+Items discussed at ECORC that are relevant to GSAMI are reported to the GSAMI Board or its committees, as appropriate.

-Asset Management Risk Working Group (AM Risk Working Group).
-AM Risk Working Group provides global oversight for the monitoring and control of the financial and non-financial risks associated with the activities of Asset Management.
-The Working Group reviews market, counterparty credit, operational, liquidity and reputational risks and establishes governance standards as appropriate.
-The Working Group is chaired by the global Chief Risk Officer of the Asset Management public markets business and the membership includes senior members from Independent Risk, including the Chief Risk Officer of GSAMI, Portfolio Management, Trading, Engineering, Legal, Compliance, Controllers, Operations and Internal Audit.
+Asset Management Public and Private Risk Councils (AM Public and Private Risk Councils).
+The AM Public and Private Risk Councils provides global oversight for the monitoring and control of the financial and non-financial risks associated with the activities of Asset Management Public and Alternatives Private business, respectively.
+The Councils review market, counterparty credit, operational, liquidity and reputational risks and establishes governance standards as appropriate.
+The Councils are co-chaired by the global Chief Risk Officers and Business Leads of the respective businesses.
+The membership includes senior members from Independent Risk, including the Chief Risk Officer of GSAMI, Business Management, Portfolio Management and Trading, Engineering, Legal, Compliance, Controllers, Operations and Internal Audit.